Saturday, December 4, 2021

 The coconut scraper too was pretty old and has seen better days (about 40 years old) There was a formation of a dent where the metal blade rested on the wood, so I keep a coin there to avoid further damage.

 The scraper in this open position reminded me of Mrs Kelkar, our old neighbour in Bombay from the early 60s.
-I remember her advice to her daughter वापरात नसताना ते बंद ठेवा (when not in use keep it closed) A simple safety advice which goes a long way.
+I remember her advice to her daughter वापरात नसताना ते बंद ठेवा (when not in use keep it closed)

 A part of this grated coconut went into our puttu (steamed rice cake) and I made a 20 sec video on it (the puttu)